tahoe-lafs/pycryptopp/README.txt

 BUILDING

-To build this package from source requires the Crypto++ library including development headers.
+To build this package from source requires the Crypto++ library, version 5.2.1 or newer, including development headers.
+(Development of pycryptopp was done primarily with Crypto++ v5.5.2.)
 To build it run "./setup.py build".
 To test it run "./setup.py test".
 To install it into your system run "./setup.py install".
 To create a binary package run "./setup.py bdist_egg".
 There are more features of setup.py -- see the documentation of setuptools [3] for details.

 Note: on Mac OS X, it doesn't work to install Crypto++ into the standard "/usr" PREFIX, e.g. by running "make install" in the cryptopp directory -- you'll get